yousefvand/shellman-ebook/manuscript/basics.md

 ## Function

-Functions in shell scripts are not what you expect from a function in other languages.
+Function in shell script is not what you expect from a function in other languages.
 They are like commands defined in your script just like `echo` and `ls`.
-To define a function named `my func` simply:
+To define a function named `my func` simply (there is a `func` snippet for that):

 ```bash
 #!/usr/bin/env bash